Theorem411/15411/README.md

 interference graph (see theorem in lecture note).
 It is also guaranteed that on Chordal graph such ordering will produce the optimal coloring.

-Note: the weights are initialized such each vertex is assigned the number of neighbor vertices that are already registers.
+**Note**: the weights are initialized such each vertex is assigned the number of neighbor vertices that are already registers.

 * Greedy graph coloring